Sources

 If a user needs to create a new Project, see How to Create a Project.

-• Type: Required.
-Source types indicate characteristics of the data bound to the Source such as whether it is external, mixed, or finished for external use.
-Although informational for now, this value may be used eventually to support differing Source behavior.
+- Type: Required.
+Source types indicate characteristics of the data bound to the Source whether it is external, mixed, or finished for external use.

-• Classification: Required.
-File type of data to be uploaded.
+- Classification: Optional.
+Required for External Source type.
+Represents the file type of data that can be uploaded to the source.
 Options include: JSON, JSONL, CSV, ORC and parquet.

 Once the Source has been created, it will appear in the Sources section of the Project details.